GFERC/Bookmarks/shell/the_linux_command_line_booknotes.md

 a host from a potential attacker.
 It is also common for firewalls to be configured to block IMCP traffic.

 E.g ping google.com

+### traceroute
+The traceroute program (some systems use the similar tracepath program instead) displays a listing of all the “hops” network traffic takes to get from the local system to a specified host.

+E.g traceroute google.com